 This information is especially critical for retail brands with large seasonal product catalogs.
 Promoting the right seasonal products to the right users is a surefire method of gaining a competitive advantage and increasing the average value of orders.

 To illustrate, clothing retailers can segment users according to geo-location and run multi-channel campaigns according to local weather conditions.
 If it’s cold outside in a user’s location, the brand can direct them to a landing page or banner promoting cold-weather gear, apparel and accessories.
-In addition, brands can create and run weather-specific campaigns that dynamically adapt messaging to fit certain conditions (e.g. if it’s rainy, if temperatures drop below 55°F etc.)
+In addition, brands can create and run weather-specific campaigns that dynamically adapt messaging to fit certain conditions (e.g. if it’s rainy, if temperatures drop below 55°F etc.) like serving personalized content or product recommendations based on the local weather.

 A lot of people are itching to get away; if you’re an airline or travel site, the question always on your mind is how you can best persuade them to.
 Weather targeting provides a tremendous opportunity to influence travel decisions and provide useful information to your travelers.